getodk/docs/odkx-src/tables-sample-app-install.rst

 .. note::

-  If there are merge conflicts, click :guilabel:`Take Server Version - Discard Local Changes` to resolve it.
+  If there are sync conflicts, see :ref:`services-using-resolve-conflict` for information on resolving sync conflicts.

 If the sync was successful, ODK-X Tables will scan through the downloaded configuration, updating its list of available forms.